 - Delete it

 - Receive it in electronic format so it can be moved to another controller

 A formal request by a data subject to a controller to take an action on his or her personal data is called a Data Subject Rights (DSR) request.

-This article describes how Microsoft is preparing for the GDPR, and also provides examples of steps you can take to support GDPR compliance when using PowerApps, Microsoft Flow, and Common Data Service (CDS) for Apps.
+This article describes how Microsoft is preparing for the GDPR, and also provides examples of steps you can take to support GDPR compliance when using PowerApps, Microsoft Flow, and Common Data Service.
 You'll learn how to use Microsoft products, services, and administrative tools to help controller customers find, access, and act on personal data in the Microsoft cloud in response to DSR requests.